 It's interesting that the operator seen in the cover photo is dressed like a pilot in his official hat, necktie and aviator sunglasses, although what he's doing is emptying the sewage from the aircraft's washrooms.
-Yes, the pride of the Jeep airport fleet is the "Jeep Lavatory Truck."
+Yes, the pride of the Jeep airport fleet, taking up the first third of this booklet, is the "Jeep Lavatory Truck."

 Since this was a dual tanker designed to carry 106 gallons of flush water and up to 210 gallons of refuse, it seems a bit surprising that it was built on the half-ton CJ-6 rather than the one-ton truck seen below.
-See a rear view of the Lavatory Truck (70K JPEG) which is also a better view of the Convair Mainliner "Walla Walla", in service with United from 1954 until 1959 according to a fleet list.
-The control tower in that photo reveals that the pictures were taken at Toledo Municipal Airport.
+See a rear view of the Lavatory Truck (70K JPEG).
+The control tower in that photo reveals that the pictures were taken at Toledo Municipal Airport, and it's also a better view of the Convair Mainliner "Walla Walla", in service with United from 1954 until 1959 according to a fleet list.

 The second specialized vehicle included in the booklet is the "Jeep ADI Water Truck," which again is a dual tanker, designed to carry 235 gallons each of drinking water and Aircraft De-Ice, with hydraulic-powered pump motors.
 The chassis is the 1-ton Willys truck with Super Hurricane 6-cylinder engine.
 A rear view photo (80K JPEG) shows some of the plumbing and hoses, as well as the 8-foot aluminum ladder.

 The truck seen here carries a United Airlines logo on the door, but the location of the airport where the photos were taken is not apparent.
 The United DC-7 "City of Newark" was in service from 1954 until 1960 according to a fleet list.

 The Jeep Utility Delivery is recommended as a "message carrier, food carrier or service vehicle."
 The Trans-Canada Air Lines Jeep seen here has some distinctive features; a large grille guard, fire extinguisher on the fender step, side reflectors and a single side window in the rear cargo area.